Alice Recknagel Ireys: Career

 After earning her certificate from the Cambridge School, Ireys went to work for Packer alumna Marjorie Sewell Cautley in New Jersey.
-She taught gardening at Silver Lake Camp in Hawkeye, New York, in the summer of 1936 and worked at the nursery of W.J.
+She taught gardening at Silver Lake Camp in Hawkeye, New York in the summer of 1936 and worked at the nursery of W.J.
 Manning in Duxbury, Massachusetts, in the summer of 1937.

-In February 1936 Ireys began working for the landscape architect Charles Lowrie.
+In February 1936, she began working for the landscape architect Charles Lowrie.
 Lowrie and his staff of five worked mostly on housing developments and public parks.
 When the Depression forced Lowrie to let most of the staff go, he kept Ireys on.
 Out of necessity, she learned to do a bit of everything around the office, including typing, filing, cleaning, and errands as well as rendering, "inking," and visiting job sites.
 It was an experience she later described as "a wonderful way to learn."
 When Lowrie died suddenly in September 1939, Ireys was asked to take over his clients, but only five of them agreed to stay with her.
 One project she completed was the planting plan for the Red Hook Housing Project in Brooklyn.

 After Lowrie's death, Ireys pieced together a variety of jobs, from giving gardening talks on the radio and writing articles for newspapers to working in collaboration with Cambridge School alumnae Cynthia Wiley and Clara Coffey.
 With Wiley and Coffey, she designed playgrounds for the New York City Parks Department and landscape plans for housing in New York City, Niagara Falls, New Rochelle, Detroit, and New Jersey.
 She also did special projects for landscape architects Arthur F. Brinckerhoff and A. Carl Stelling and architects Lorimer Rich (for whom she made a planting plan for the Tomb of the Unknowns) and I. Naftali.
 In the spring of 1941 and the fall of 1943 she taught a landscape gardening course at Connecticut College.
 After the birth of her first child, Ireys closed the Manhattan office and set up shop at her lifelong home on Willow Street.